levi-ivel/Desstop/README.md

 Download
 ---
-If you want to see what Dess can do, get them [here](https://github.com/levi-ivel/Desstop/releases)
+If you want to see what Dess can do, get the program [here](https://github.com/levi-ivel/Desstop/releases)

 Contributing
 ---